westerntoad/tcss343-vid-analysis/script-draft-1.md

 > *something*

 By this technique, only eight bitboards are necessary to fully represent the vacancy of every single piece on a chess board.
 Six are required for each type of piece: pawn, knight, bishop, rook, queen, and king.
-Then two more for each color, so black and white sides.
+Then two more for each color: the black and white sides.
 Through set operations, we can determine all the information we need for evaluation and makemove functions down the line.

 ## Move Generation

-Now that we have a way to represent all pieces on the board, we can generate the movement of our pieces.
+Now that we have a way to represent all pieces on the board, it is possible for us to generate their movement.
 There are many strategies on how to generate the movement of pieces on a board, and what I will be discussing will be the generation of 'pseudo-legal' moves.
 Pseudo-legal moves are moves in which you generate moves while not taking into account the exact legality of the move - ignoring things such as king safety via pins and checks.
 I would personally categorize a chess piece's move generation algorithm into one of three categories: look-up pieces, sliding pieces, and pawns.
 The first category I would like to talk about are look-up pieces.

 Look-up pieces are pieces in which it is not necessary to receive information from other pieces on the board - friendly or otherwise - to properly compute its pseudo-legal destination squares.
 Knights and kings are the only pieces categorized in this fashion.
 There are really only two feasible ways to implement a move generation algorithm for look-up pieces.
 The first is by calculation, where you perform bit shifting operations relative to the piece's origin square.
 The second option is to pre-calculate all destination squares indexed by its origin.
 In this situation, there is no real reason to choose to calculate the destination squares as opposed to doing it pre-calculated, unless there is very specific space implications.
 Implementing this is the most straightforward of the three categories of move generation algorithms and will not be discussed in further detail.